Tim Petrovic

-Early life
+Early life and amateur career

 Petrovic was born in Northampton, Massachusetts.
 He played college golf for the Hartford Hawks, and was an NCAA Division I All-American selection in 1988.
 Petrovic was a teammate of future PGA Tour professional Jerry Kelly.
-He was inducted into University of Hartford's Alumni Athletic Hall of Fame in 1995.

 Professional career

 Petrovic turned professional in 1988.
-He joined the Nike Tour (now known as the Korn Ferry Tour) in 1994, and first earned his PGA Tour card in 2002.
+He played on the PGA Tour's developmental tour in 1993, 1999, and 2001.
+After a successful season on the Buy.com Tour in 2001 he first earned his PGA Tour card for the 2002 season.
 Petrovic won one PGA Tour event, the 2005 Zurich Classic of New Orleans.

-Petrovic's career high Official World Golf Ranking (OWGR) was 65th in 2005.
+Petrovic's career high Official World Golf Ranking was 65th in 2005.
 He earned over 12 million dollars on the PGA Tour, with over $1.7 million in both 2003 and 2005.

 After not being fully exempt on the regular tour for five years, Petrovic joined PGA Tour Champions after turning 50 in 2016 and debuted at the Boeing Classic near Seattle in August.

 He finished runner-up in the 2018 and 2021 Senior PGA Championship, 2018 U.S. Senior Open, and 2019 Senior Players Championship.
 He also finished third in the 2019 Senior British Open Championship.